If you’ve ever wondered “Should I, can I, open a Roth IRA for my child?”

 Because of the fact that they don’t set this up fully, properly, or the best way that you can.
 Go to https://jamietrull.com/kids , check out the Hiring Your Kids Toolkit.

 We’re so excited to have it out there in the world.
 I definitely recommend going and checking out our other content on this.
-I’ve done a couple other videos this month actually, on hiring your kids.
+I’ve done a couple of other videos this month actually, on hiring your kids.

 So go check those out and I will see you next time.
 Thanks so much for joining me.